w3c/wot/registry-analysis/Readme.md

 > ([RFC8126](https://datatracker.ietf.org/doc/html/rfc8126#section-4.5))

 The expert reviews policy requires the registry to define an expert for reviewing new registration requests.
-The role of the expert is so important that IANA dedicates an [entire section](https://datatracker.ietf.org/doc/html/rfc8126#autoid-29) about this role and how to manage it.
+The role of the expert is so important that IANA dedicates an [entire section](https://datatracker.ietf.org/doc/html/rfc8126#autoid-29) (see summary below) about this role and how to manage it.
 While is not mandatory, it is advised to provide additional documentation attached to a registration request to give the expert sufficient context to evaluate it.